tlsfuzzer/tlsfuzzer/docs/source/writing-tests.rst

 Network servers use connection timeouts to drop stalled or unused connections.
 For some that happens in a minute or two, for others in seconds.
-Thus, robust test cases require automation. tlsfuzzer achieves it through a runner that executes decision trees.
+Thus, robust test cases require automation. tlsfuzzer achieves it through a runner that executes decision graphs.

-The test scripts included in ``scripts/`` directory build the decision trees necessary for testing different scenarios.
-After building a tree, the runner executes it and provides a test result (by raising an exception in case of errors).
+The test scripts included in ``scripts/`` directory build the decision graph necessary for testing different scenarios.
+After building a graph, the runner executes it and provides a test result (by raising an exception in case of errors).
-The example below builds a single tree and executes it.
+The example below builds a single graph and executes it.

-Building decision trees
+Building decision graph
 =======================

 To exchange :term:`TLS` messages the script needs to establish a :term:`TCP`